DaniloAlbertors/python-studies-/README.md

-# 🐍 Meus Estudos em Python
+# 🐍 My Python Studies

-Bem-vindo ao meu repositório de estudos!
-Aqui guardo os códigos, algoritmos e pequenos exercícios que desenvolvi durante meu aprendizado em Python.

-O objetivo deste espaço é documentar a minha evolução na programação, praticar a estruturação de lógicas e manter uma base de consulta rápida dos conceitos que estou absorvendo.
+Welcome to my study repository!
+Here I keep the codes, algorithms, and small exercises I've developed while learning Python.

+The goal of this space is to document my evolution in programming, practice logic structuring, and maintain a quick reference base for the concepts I am absorbing.

-## 🎯 Sobre o Repositório
+## 🎯 About the Repository

-Neste repositório, você encontrará códigos simples, mas que representam os fundamentos da minha jornada como desenvolvedor.
-O foco principal aqui é o domínio da lógica de programação e o entendimento da sintaxe e dos recursos do Python.

-## 📂 O que você vai encontrar aqui

-* Exercícios práticos de lógica de programação.
+In this repository, you will find simple codes that represent the foundations of my journey as a developer.
+The main focus here is mastering programming logic and understanding Python's syntax and features.

+## 📂 What you will find here

+* Practical programming logic exercises.
-* Estruturas condicionais (`if`, `elif`, `else`) e de repetição (`for`, `while`).
+* Conditional statements (`if`, `elif`, `else`) and loops (`for`, `while`).
-* Manipulação de variáveis, listas e tipos de dados.
-* Criação e estruturação de funções básicas.
+* Manipulation of variables, lists, and data types.
+* Creation and structuring of basic functions.

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

-* **Linguagem:** Python
+* **Language:** Python
-* **Foco:** Back-end e Lógica de Programação
+* **Focus:** Back-end and Programming Logic

-S
-## 👨‍💻 Autor
+## 👨‍💻 Author

 **Danilo Alberto Rodrigues da Silva**
-*Estudante de Tecnologia | Desenvolvedor em formação*
+*Technology Student | Developer in training*

 * **LinkedIn:** [Danilo Alberto](https://www.linkedin.com/in/danilo-alb)
 * **E-mail:** danilossalbertoss@gmail.com